-This Order (hereafter also referred to as "General Permit") is intended to authorize discharges of treated or untreated groundwater generated from permanent or temporary dewatering operations or other applicable wastewater discharges not specifically covered in other general or individual National Pollutant Discharge Elimination System (NPDES) permits.
-Discharges from facilities to waters of the United States that do not cause, have the reasonable potential to cause, or contribute to an in-stream excursion above any applicable state or federal water quality objectives/criteria or cause acute or chronic toxicity in the receiving water are authorized discharges in accordance with the conditions set forth in this Order.
+This Order (hereafter also referred to as "General Permit")) is intended to authorize discharges from groundwater treatment facilities (Facilities) at sites that have been impacted by release of petroleum-fuel related organic compounds.
+Discharges from Facilities to waters of the United States that do not cause, have the reasonable potential to cause, or contribute to an in-stream excursion above any applicable State or federal Water quality objectives/criteria or cause acute or chronic toxicity in the receiving water are authorized to discharge in accordance with the conditions set forth in this Order.